urbanwildlifeinstitute/UWIN_tutorials/challenges/advanced_data_manipulation/advanced_data_manipulation_challenge.md

 ## Challenge 2.
 ### Summarizing and plotting data
 Nice work!
-We decide we're interested in examining four east coast cities: `atga`, `wide`, `rony`, and `safl`.
+We decided we're interested in examining four east coast cities: `atga`, `wide`, `rony`, and `safl`.
 We specifically want to summarize how detections of raccoons vary across these cities (across all sites) and make a bar plot to visualize the differences.

 Start by creating a new data set `UWIN_east` for these cities which only includes raccoon detections.